 2018 Mercedes-AMG GT S, 2017 Detroit auto showEnlarge Photo

 There’s more power, too.
 Both stick with the familiar twin-turbocharged 4.0-liter V-8 but the GT now has 469 horsepower and 465 pound-feet of torque and the GT S has 515 hp and 494 lb-ft.
-For the GT, that’s an extra 13 hp and 22 lb-ft and for the GT S that’s an extra 12 hp and 15 lb-ft.
+That equates to an extra 13 hp and 22 lb-ft for the GT, and an extra 12 hp and 15 lb-ft for the GT S.

 Performance figures include a 0-60 mph time of 3.9 seconds and top speed of 189 mph for the GT, and corresponding figures of 3.7 seconds and 193 mph for the GT S.